26 Great Books on Vietnam

 “They carried all they could bear, and then some, including a silent awe for the terrible power of the things they carried.”

 Forty years have passed since the war ended, and the narrator (named Tim O’Brien) is writing down his memories of Vietnam.
-The feelings of those memories are so real that you feel completely immersed in them.
 In one of my favorite stories, O’Brien describes the feelings of getting his draft notice.
 You can sense how O’Brien felt–the numbness, anger, paralysis, bitterness, and self-pity.
 It almost feels like you’re with him as he contemplates running away to Canada.

 I’m not fond of war stories.
 But the ones here are an exception.
-They aren’t so much about battles or fighting as they are about what’s going on inside the minds of the soldiers–what they’re thinking while walking through the jungle, through fields dotted with mines, or while waiting in their camp.
+They aren’t so much about battles or fighting as they are about what’s going on inside the minds of the soldiers–what they’re thinking while walking through the jungle or through fields dotted with mines or waiting in their camp.

 Verdict: Of course, read The Things They Carried!